Previous Deans of Mathematics

 2001 - 2001

-Mary E. Thompson studied and received her B.Sc at the University of Toronto and the University of Illinois, where she received her PhD.
-Thompson was appointed as the Dean of Mathematics for the year of 2001.
-She is currently focussing on her research with survey methodology and sampling theory.
-More recently, she was named an honorary member of the Statistics Society of Canada (SSC) to honour her contributions to statistics in Canada.
+Mary E. Thompson studied and received a B.Sc at the University of Toronto as well as the University of Illinois, where she also received her PhD.
+Thompson was appointed as the interim Dean of Mathematics in 2001.
+She was active in the Statistical Society of Canada, serving as president in 2003-04, was the initial Scientific Director of the Canadian Statistical Sciences Institute (CANSSI), and was named an honorary member of the Statistics Society of Canada (SSC).

 Jack Kalbfleisch